torrepaul315/Torres-Blog/readme.md

  * A button to submit the creation/edit of the blog post

+Take pictures of your mockups and check them into your repo.

 ## 7. Front-End

 * NOTE: Your api should only be returning JSON, so you will need to make ajax requests to get the page content.

 * Use bootstrap or another style framework of your choice.
 Plan ahead and use a grid system for your layout.

+* Use gulp to automate your build tasks.

 * As a team, focus on creating one page at a time, one team member should focus on layout/styles and the other team member should focus on ajax requests/DOM manipulation.